A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Numerical results

 Yet, parallel-in-time integration methods are ideally used in combination with a space-parallel algorithm, especially in the field of PDE solvers.
-We therefore test Paralpha together with \texttt{petsc4py}'s parallel implementation of GMRES for the advection equation.
+Therefore, we test the method together with \texttt{petsc4py}'s parallel implementation of GMRES for the advection equation.
 The results are shown in figure~\ref{fig:strongscaling2}.
-The number of cores for spatial scaling was chosen in a way so that we firstly scaled \texttt{petsc4py} when solving sequentially with implicit Euler on $64$ time-steps and then chose the number of cores $\nspace=12$ as the last point where \texttt{petsc4py} scaled reasonably well for this problem size.
-With this setup fixed, the strong scaling across all quadrature nodes and time-steps is repeated for $L =1, 2,..., 64$ for three different thresholds $10^{-5}, \, 10^{-9}, \, 10^{-12}$.
-The plots show clearly that using Paralpha we can get significant higher speedups for a fixed size problem than when using a space-parallel solver only.
+We scaled \texttt{petsc4py} using up to $96$ cores.
+This was done by solving sequentially in time with implicit Euler on $64$ time-steps.
+The number of cores $\nspace=12$ is chosen as the last point where \texttt{petsc4py} scaled reasonably well for this problem size.
+After fixing the spatial parallelization, the double time parallelization is layered on top of that.
+The strong scaling across all quadrature nodes and time-steps is repeated for $L =1, 2,..., 64$ for three different thresholds $10^{-5}, \, 10^{-9}, \, 10^{-12}$.
+The plots show clearly that by using this method we can get significantly higher speedups for a fixed-size problem than when using a space-parallel solver only.
 In the best case presented here, we obtain a speedup of about $85$ over the sequential run.
-We would like to emphasize here that all runs are done with realistic parameters, not resolving in space, time or in the inner solves~\cite{12ways}.
-Thus, while the space-parallel solver gives speedup of up to about $8$, we can get another factor of more than $10$ by using a space- and doubly time-parallel method.
+We would like to emphasize here that all runs are done with realistic parameters, not over-resolving in space, nor time, nor in the inner solves~\cite{12ways}.
+Thus, while the space-parallel solver gives a speedup of up to about $8$, we can get a multiplicative factor of more than $10$ by using a space- and doubly time-parallel method.